-• ASU No. 2016-08 Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) was issued in March 2016.
-ASU No. 2016-08 requires an entity to determine whether the nature of its promise to provide goods or services to a customer is performed in a principal or agent capacity and to recognize revenue in a gross or net manner based on its principal or agent designation.

-- ASU No. 2016-10 Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing was issued in April 2016.
+- ASU No. 2016-08 Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) was issued in March 2016.
+ASU No. 2016-08 requires an entity to determine whether the nature of its promise to provide goods or services to a customer is performed in a principal or agent capacity and to recognize revenue in a gross or net manner based on its principal or agent designation. - ASU No. 2016-10 Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing was issued in April 2016.
 ASU No. 2016-10 addresses implementation issues identified by the FASB-International Accounting Standards Board Joint Transition Resource Group for Revenue Recognition concerning identifying performance obligations and accounting for licenses of intellectual property. - ASU No. 2016-12 Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients was issued in May 2016.
 ASU No. 2016-12 amends the new revenue recognition standard to clarify the guidance on assessing collectability, measuring noncash consideration, presenting sales taxes and certain transition matters. - ASU No. 2016-20 Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers was issued in December 2016.
 ASU No. 2016-20 provides additional clarification on 13 issues or corrects unintended application of FASB Accounting Standards Codification (Topic 606).

 The standard permits the use of either the retrospective or cumulative effect transition method.
-The initial analysis identifying areas that will be impacted by the new guidance is substantially complete, and the Company is currently analyzing the potential impacts to its condensed consolidated financial statements and related disclosures.
-The Company believes there may be a potential material impact to license revenue with the adoption of the new revenue recognition guidance.
+The Company has completed its initial analysis in identifying which revenue streams will be impacted by the new guidance.
+The Company believes there will not be a material impact to product revenues.
+The Company's assessment of the performance obligations associated with our current revenue streams from grants, licenses and research agreements is ongoing; however, we believe there may be a potential material impact to license revenue.
+The Company continues to analyze the potential impacts to its condensed consolidated financial statements and related disclosures.
 Based on our ongoing review, we expect to adopt the requirements of the new standard in the first quarter of 2018 using the modified retrospective method.
 The Company has not concluded on the effect of the aforementioned updates on its condensed consolidated financial statements.

 In August 2014, The FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, which provides guidance on determining when and how to disclose going-concern uncertainties in the condensed consolidated financial statements.
 The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the condensed consolidated financial statements are issued.
 An entity must provide certain disclosure if "conditions or events raise substantial doubt about the entity's ability to continue as a going concern."
 The update applies to all entities and is effective for annual periods ending after December 15, 2016, and interim periods thereafter.
-The adoption of this guidance did not have a material impact on the condensed consolidated financial statements as management has not identified any conditions or events that raise substantial doubt about its ability to continue as a going concern for one year after the date of the condensed consolidated financial statements are available to be issued.
+Refer to Note 1.